 The advancement of digital technologies has given rise to the production and dissemination of many new forms of imagery of streets and urban realities.
 This in turn creates different spaces and encounters, new ways of using and moving through the city.
 What are the effects of these new forms of image-making and image-sharing on documenting and archiving streets?
 How are they effective in building imaginaries of urban communities and alternate worlds?
 And how do they shape our modes of navigation and everyday spatial practice?

-This evening we will celebrate the book launch of Visualizing the Street: New Practices of Documenting, Navigating and Imagining the City, a collection of interdisciplinary essays on emerging forms of visualization of the street around the world, combining close analyses of street images and imaginaries with the study of the practices of their production and circulation.
+On 21 March 2019 we will celebrate the book launch of Visualizing the Street: New Practices of Documenting, Navigating and Imagining the City, a collection of interdisciplinary essays on emerging forms of visualization of the street around the world, combining close analyses of street images and imaginaries with the study of the practices of their production and circulation.

 The past years have seen new emerging forms of image-making and image-sharing, often intertwined and entangled.
 During this event, experts from various disciplines discuss how new imaginaries of the street are constructed.
 They question how these images and imageries influence the ways in which contemporary and future streets are understood, imagined, documented, navigated, mediated and visualized.